Thank and pray

 Use the Safeguarding Sunday materials

-This year, Safeguarding Sunday takes place on 20 November, but you can use the thirtyone:eight materials at any time.
+Safeguarding Sunday takes place each year in November, but the thirtyone:eight materials at any time.

 Whether you can give just a few minutes or can dedicate your whole service, they have everything you need to help plan and run your events - see the ideas from thirtyone:eight below.